-If you want to join up with other counsellors/psychotherapists for group supervision, I can supervise a group of up to 4 and between you I will ask for £40 per hour for either a 2 or 3 hour session.
-So, for example, a group of 4 having a 3 hour session will pay £30 each (and be able to claim one and a half hours of it in terms of BACP requirements).
+If you want to join up with other counsellors/psychotherapists for group supervision, I can supervise a group of up to 4 and between you I will ask for £50 per hour for a 3 hour session.
+So, for example, a group of 4 having a 3 hour session will pay £37.50 each (and be able to claim one and a half hours of it in terms of BACP requirements).

 Most of my available appointments are during the day, Mondays to Fridays.
 However, I do work on some evenings.